ArkTrek/pin2pin/README.md

 ## 🤝 **Collaboration & Donations**:
 I’m open to collaboration on future projects!
 If you’d like to contribute or have an exciting idea to work on together, feel free to reach out. 🙌

-If you enjoy this project and would like to support further development, donations are greatly appreciated! 💰 Your support helps improve the app and fund future features. 💡
+If you enjoy this project and would like to support further development, donations are greatly appreciated! 💰 Your support helps improve the app and fund future features 💡

 Thank you for using **pin2pin**—the easiest way to share files! 😎